kyunwang/metronomicon/README.md

 # Metronome Suite
 Currently a playground for testing metronome concepts/forms.

+At the moment each 'page' is planned to host it's own segmented setup.

 ## Planning

 - [] Base Timer/Metronome package - To be extracted into a package once ready